aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/03-Explore-data-warehouse.md

 ## Lab objectives

-After completing this lab, you will be able to:
+In this lab, you will perform:

 - Query the data warehouse tables
 - Create SQL queries